fingerx/uWebKit/README.md

 #### Source Code License

-Binary licenses will be sold exclusively on the Unity Asset Store.
-If you're interested in a [Source License](https://github.com/uWebKit/uWebKit/blob/uWebKit2-Beta/UWEBKIT_LICENSE_SOURCE.txt) please contact: sales@uwebkit.com
+If you're interested in a uWebKit2 source license, which allows source customization and redistribution of modified binaries please contact sales@uwebkit.com

 #### Issues